Unipotent linear suspensions of free groups: The mixed Whitehead problem in globally fibered piecewise trivial suspensions.

-It follows that the conjugate $\bar E S E$ is a now a tuple of elements in $\pi_1(\bbX,v_S)$, its leading entry is in centered short position, and $e_S$ can be read off as the first symbol occuring in the leading entry.
-We call the conjugate of $\bar E S E$ the \emph{the re-centering $S$} and we say that $\bar E S E$ a \emph{centered tuple}.
-Proposition \ref{prop;compute_short} immediately implies that for any tuple $S$ we can compute the complete set of all its centered tuples in $\Bass(\bbX)$.
+It follows that the conjugate $\bar E S E$ is now a tuple of elements in $\pi_1(\bbX,v_S)$, its leading entry is in centred short position, and $e_S$ can be read off as the first symbol occurring in the leading entry.
+We call the conjugate of $\bar E S E$ the \emph{the re-centring $S$} and we say that $\bar E S E$ a \emph{centred tuple}.
+Proposition \ref{prop;compute_short} immediately implies that for any tuple $S$ we can compute the complete set of all its centred tuples in $\Bass(\bbX)$.

 The following result will have the immediate benefit of providing reassurance that taking conjugates outside $\pi_1(\bbX,b)$ is sensible.

 \begin{lem} Let $g,h \in \pi_1(\bbX,v)$. $g$ and $h$ are conjugate in $\pi_1(\bbX,v)$ if and only if they are conjugate in $\Bass(\bbX)$. \end{lem} \begin{proof} On the one hand we have that $\pi_1(\bbX,v)\leq \Bass(\bbX)$, on the other hand, for a spanning subtree $\tau$ of $X$, we have a commuting diagram where the horizontal arrow is an isomorphism.
 If two elements in $\pi_1(\bbX,v)$ are conjugate in $\Bass(\bbX)$ then the image of the conjugator $\Bass(\bbX)/_{\bk{\bk{\edges{\tau}}}}$ gives a conjugator in $\pi_1(\bbX,v)$.